samutayuga/sam-http-ping/README.md

   url: http://backend:5115/ping
 ```

-Please take a not that, through `volumes` directive, we override the existing `/app/config/sam-ping.yaml` file with the `./config/sam-ping.yaml` from the host's folder.
+Please take a note that, through `volumes` directive, we override the existing `/app/config/sam-ping.yaml` file with the `./config/sam-ping.yaml` from the host's folder.

 Go into the folder then run the command,